Learn how to configure the custom domain name on Blogger in the right way in this tutorial.

 - Increases the credibility and authority of your blog.
 Thus, many people prefer to click on your domain on SERP than another.blogspot.com blog.

-- Blogspot custom domain increases your brand exponentially.
+- Blogspot custom domain increases your brand reputation and recognition exponentially.

 - Take your Blogspot blog as another authoritative online business to the world.

 - Many affiliate programs and advertising platforms such as BuySellAds accept Blogspot blogs with their own domain rather than blogs with .blogspot.com sub-domain.
 (In the case of BuySellAds, they don’t accept blogs with free sub-domains)

 - People like to share links with a custom domain than a blogspot.com domain.
 So, you get more social exposure and eventually obtain more natural backlinks, co-citations, and traffic.